aaron-grau/curic/sql/readings/indexing.md

 This is why it's important to index columns that are heavily used for lookups in queries.
 When you index a column, it creates a sorted data structure with pointers to the actual table.
-Sine it's sorted, lookups can use binary search, which as you recall runs in `O(log n)` time.
+Since it's sorted, lookups can use binary search, which as you recall runs in `O(log n)` time.
 Log base 2 of 10 million is about 23, so as you can imagine, this improves database performance (and our career prospects) *dramatically*.